- Apple Watch Series 7 vs. WHOOP Strap 4.0

 Moreover, I appreciate that my Apple Watch can link up with third-party heart rate sensors (such as chest straps) via Bluetooth, which can be more accurate for certain types of workouts.

-WHOOP, on the other hand, is somewhat of a closed ecosystem that doesn’t have any standard interfaces for other software or hardware to integrate with.
+WHOOP, on the other hand, used to be somewhat of a closed ecosystem that didn’t have any standard interfaces for other software or hardware to integrate with.

 Apple and WHOOP utilize completely different pricing models, making it difficult to compare the devices side-by-side.
 On top of that, each brand has its own hardware update cycle.